 Unlike the seven tiered falls at Erawan National Park in Thailand, there is no development or tourist infrastructure once you get past the main entrance, which is a good thing.
 Erawan National Park is overdeveloped and over touristy, and that is neither good for tourism or the environment.

-As a more natural and sustainable counterbalance to Erawan, there are no man made walkways, steps, ladders or stairways on these trails, and you will need a guide to help show you the way as there are no easy to read, tourist friendly signposts either.
+As a more natural and sustainable counterbalance, there are no man made walkways, steps, ladders or stairways on these trails, and you will need a guide to help show you the way as there are no easy to read, tourist friendly signposts either.
 This trail is very rough and ready, and the local guides would neither confirm nor deny the rumours that more than one tourist had come a cropper on certain steep parts!

 There are plans to put some small pieces of infrastructure in to assist tourists past some of the more difficult parts, and if that is kept to a minimum such as a via ferrata style rope up some of the steeper sections instead of relying on whatever strong branch happens to be there, I’m all for it.
 I just hope they keep it to a minimum and don’t start pouring concrete walkways everywhere.
 Keep it natural, keep it minimal and keep it sustainable.